Test equipment for the 360 Eye vacuum cleaner

-The British technology company that designs and manufactures vacuum cleaners, hand dryers, bladeless fans and heaters, selling machines in over seventy countries.
+Dyson, the British technology company that designs and manufactures vacuum cleaners, hand dryers, bladeless fans and heaters, selling machines in over seventy countries

 Working with Dyson engineers from an early stage, Sorion’s experience and expertise meant we were able to ask the right questions to work out the best solutions to test and calibrate the mechanical, optical and electrical features of the robot.

-Utilising our 3D CAD expertise we provided designs of the proposed test fixture mated with Dyson provided models of the 360 Eye to ensure correct alignments between the robot sensors and the fixtures many calibration features.
+Utilising our 3D CAD expertise we provided designs of the proposed test fixture to ensure correct alignments between the robot sensors and the fixture’s many calibration features.

 The customer’s requirements changed during the project, but we had the flexibility and the expertise to be able to quickly and efficiently adapt.

-Sorion has supplied equipment used during manufacture at the end-of-line and equipment for use in the customer world-wide service centres.
+Sorion has supplied equipment used during manufacture at the end-of-line and portable test units for use at Dyson’s service centres worldwide.

 For traceability purposes, the Orion database is connected with Dyson’s service software and is able to transmit build information, such as serial numbers, along with the test results of each component of the 360 Eye.